 The Paris Photo–Aperture Foundation PhotoBook Awards

-Both prizes come with special distinction; in addition, the winner of the First PhotoBook Prize receives $10,000.
-Each winner will be selected upon the basis of the quality of the photographs, their sequencing, the relevance of the book’s conception, and its characteristics as an object, including its graphic design, editorial structure, and the quality of its fabrication.
+While all prizes come with special distinction; in addition, the winner of the First PhotoBook Prize receives $10,000.
+Each winner was selected upon the basis of the quality of the photographs, their sequencing, the relevance of the book’s conception, and its characteristics as an object, including its graphic design, editorial structure, and the quality of its fabrication.

 Supported by Amana

-$500 for an 8-week showing.
+$500 per each submission year for an 8-week showing.
 The host venue is responsible for pro-rated shipping and insurance.